vehikl/polymer-select-with-options/README.md

 ### What's included

-For an existing polymer project only the select-with-option.html file is required to be imported.
-The remaining html files are for use in the demo.html file.
+For an existing Polymer project, only the `select-with-option.html` file is required to be imported.
+The remaining files are for use in the demo.

 ```
 ├── README.md